 The time has come for you to launch your online business.
 Your website or app looks great, but you still don’t have one essential component: a terms and conditions agreement.

-At this point, you might even be tempted to copy, paste, and Frankenstein their policies into your own.
-It’s faster, cheaper, and easier to get your legal policies this way than to hire an attorney, so why not?
+At this point, you may be tempted to copy and paste someone else’s terms and conditions.
+Although it’s faster and cheaper to get your legal policies this way than through an attorney, the convenience isn’t worth the risks.

-If you Frankenstein your legal policies, they won’t be tailored specifically to your business, so it’s likely they’ll have significant gaps in coverage that reduce or even eliminate any potential legal protection you could have.
-They may also increase your liability if they happen to contradict any previous policies or promises you may have made.
+If you copy someone’s legal policies, they won’t be tailored to your business, so they’ll likely have significant gaps in coverage that reduce or eliminate the legal protection terms and conditions should give you.

-2. You Could Be Fined Thousands of Dollars for Copyright Infringement
+2. You Could Be Fined for Copyright Infringement

-In the best case scenario, you get a nasty cease and desist from your competitor.
+In the best-case scenario, you get a cease and desist from your competitor.
 If your industry is a small one, then word will get around that you’re stealing material from other companies.
 Your reputation will take a hit, and you will still need to come up with your own policies.

 3. You Will Lose Customers

-Stop assembling the Frankenstein’s monster of legal policies.
-While you will save some time and effort now, long-term consequences could be waiting just around the corner.
-The risk versus reward balance simply isn’t there, especially if you’re stealing terms from your closest competitors.
+While copying someone’s terms and conditions may save you some time and effort now, long-term consequences could be waiting just around the corner.
+The risk versus reward balance simply isn’t there, especially if you’re copying terms from your closest competitors.